Spring is the perfect season for backcountry skiing and snowboarding! What is the reason? I asked a professional guide

 Other must-have items

-In spring, there is a risk of falling rocks and slipping, so be sure to wear a helmet.
-When hiking, wear a wide-brimmed hat to protect you from the sun.
+In spring, there is a risk of falling rocks and slipping, so you should wear a helmet.
+When hiking, wear a wide-brimmed hat to protect from the sun

-A thin balaclava, which is different from a winter fleece, is also a good option for sun protection.
+A thin balaclava, different from winter fleece, is also a good idea to protect yourself from the sun

 action diet

-In terms of behavior, it is important to be more conscious of taking care of your body than in the middle of winter.
-There are many important points to take care of, such as drinking plenty of water because you sweat a lot, sugar to replenish your energy because you are going to be active for a long time, and sunburn prevention because the sunlight is very strong.
-If you prepare and go to the mountains with the mindset that the element of mountain climbing will be strong from spring to early summer, you will be able to keep the fun.
+In terms of activities, it's even more important to be mindful of taking good care of your body than in the middle of winter.
+You'll sweat a lot, so make sure to drink plenty of fluids, you'll be active for longer periods, so make sure to replenish your energy with sugar, and the sun's rays are very strong, so take precautions against sunburn.
+If you prepare and head to the mountains with the mindset that mountain climbing will be more common from spring to early summer, you'll be able to keep enjoying the experience

-If you have backcountry experience or are unsure of your judgment in many ways, it's a good idea to take a professional guided tour.
+If you have no backcountry experience or are unsure of your own judgment in any way, it's a good idea to join a professional guided tour

 I want to read together

 If you're skiing in the backcountry, use a guide club.
-Guided Tour Q&A [Avoid the risks of snowy mountains and enjoy the backcountry safely] Unlike managed ski resorts, there are many risks lurking in unspoiled snowy mountains.
-It's natural to act alone...
+Guided tour Q&A Avoid risks on snowy mountains and enjoy the backcountry safely Unlike managed ski resorts, there are many risks lurking in pristine snowy mountains.
+As a general rule, you should act alone...

 How to choose a guided tour

-First, aim for the place you want to go and check if the guide club organizes a tour.
-Each guide club has its own area and mountains that it specializes in and is good at.
-Consider your backcountry experience and level of skating, and take a closer look at what the tour offers.
-What are the things and things you need, such as a tour that divides groups according to experience and level, a tour with a generous number of guides according to the guide ratio (balance between participants and the number of guides), and whether or not you can rent gear?
-Let's think about
+First, check to see if a guide club is organizing tours for the place you want to go.
+Each guide club has a base, an area or mountain they specialize in.
+Then, think about your backcountry experience and skiing level and take a good look at the tour contents.
+Consider what you need, such as tours that separate groups into groups based on experience and level, tours with a good number of guides in terms of guide ratio (balance between participants and guides), and whether or not gear rentals are available

-At that time, it is a good idea to look at the guide club's homepage and past blogs to see if there are tour experience reports or how many years the tour has been conducted.
+In this case, it is also a good idea to check the guide club's website or past blogs to see if they have published tour experience reports or how many years they have experience running tours

 I want to read together